 But purchasing a television is fraught with all kinds of danger as well.
 What size TV do I buy?
 What technology should I invest in?
 Name brand or not?
-LED backlit or plasma?
-What’s a good price?
+LED backlit, OLED, or one of the other new technologies?
+What's a good price?
 What should I look for?

 Thankfully, you're not alone.
 People ask a ton of questions about TVs, and with good reason.
 If you drop more than $1,000 on a TV, don't you want to make sure it works for you?
 And fulfills your needs as a consumer?

 Before you delve further, consider a few basics to ask yourself.

 - What will the television primarily be used for?
 Movies?
 Gaming?
 Web surfing?

 - What are the size limitations of the room in which you will keep your television?

 - How many people in your household will use the TV?